 Mace's HRS system is described as a next-generation construction method for high-rise residential buildings.
-Developed in partnership with Australian firm Hickory, the HRS system has been used initially to construct N06, a build-to-rent scheme in East Village, the former London 2012 Athletes' Village in Stratford, on behalf of client Get Living.
+Mace developed the system with Australian firm Hickory, which has been used initially to construct N06, a build-to-rent scheme in East Village, the former London 2012 Athletes' Village in Stratford, built by Mace on behalf of client Get Living.